A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Introduction

 Dark matter is an important cornerstone for the standard $\Lambda$CDM cosmological model and a main component of current large-scale structure formation history.
 Cosmological observations have shown that a comparable amount of dark matter is needed at low redshift for galaxy rotation curves, strong gravitational events, and galaxy clustering.
 Although dark matter is often considered as stable long-lived particles, deviations from this empirical limit would provide critical information about the true nature of dark matter.
 There are many hypotheses about how particle candidates beyond the Standard Model appear from dark matter decay, for instance, sterile neutrinos \citep{1994PhRvL..72...17D}, gravitinos \citep{1995hep.ph....3210M} and axions \citep{1999PhRvL..82.4180C}.
 These models typically describe how dark matter particles are able to decay through weak coupling with Standard Model particles to radiation, such as two photons \citep{photons1, photons2} or one photon and one other particle (such as Z boson or neutrino) \citep{photon+neutrino}.
 In certain scenarios, weak coupling with baryons prompts the decay of dark matter into a photon line.
 One such example is the decay of axion-like particles, which are known to be unstable and can decay into two photons \citep{axion,axion2,axion3}.
 Additionally, in the neutrino minimal standard model ($\nu$MSM), decay of sterile neutrinos as dark matter candidates emit monoenergetic photons \citep{neutrino}.

 Dark matter decay properties can be constrained with different processes. \cite{1988PhRvL..61..510C, 2022PTEP.2022a3F01M} study the decay behavior directly from a laboratory setup or detectors and \cite{2021JCAP...10..040H} used cosmological N-body simulations to make predictions.
-There is also an ongoing endeavor to probe with high-energy astronomical observations at the galactic center and dwarf galaxies \citep{dwarf}, gamma-ray extragalactic background \citep{gamma-ray} and in X-Ray \citep{x-ray}. \cite{3.5keV} discovered an unidentified X-Ray emission at around $3.5\,\rm keV$ in the stacked spectrum of 73 galaxy clusters, and one hypothesis to explain this new line is dark matter decay, especially the decay of sterile neutrinos in keV mass range.
+There are also ongoing endeavors to probe these properties with high-energy astronomical observations at the galactic center and dwarf galaxies \citep{dwarf}, of the gamma-ray extragalactic background \citep{gamma-ray}, and in the X-ray \citep{x-ray}. \cite{3.5keV} discovered an unidentified X-Ray emission at around $3.5\,\rm keV$ in the stacked spectrum of 73 galaxy clusters, and one hypothesis to explain this new line is dark matter decay, especially the decay of sterile neutrinos in keV mass range.
 Although blank sky observations from XMM-Newton have declined this hypothesis \citep{inconsistent}, our work is motivated by a similar idea of monoenergetic dark matter decay into a single photon line.
+Similar searches have been done with the MUSE spectroscopic observations of the dwarf galaxies \citep{MUSE1, MUSE2}, and \cite{VIMOS} looked for optical line emission from decaying relic axions with spectra of galaxy clusters from VIMOS (Visible Multi-Object Spectrograph) at the Very Large Telescope.